iwnsew/papermap/README.md

 How to use
 ==========

-1. Put all PDF files of papers under paper/ directory.
+(1) Put all PDF files of papers under paper/ directory.

-2. Run this to create graph file (may take few minutes).
+(2) Run this to create graph file (may take few minutes).

-`python pdftogexf.py > out.gexf`
+    python pdftogexf.py > out.gexf

-3. Use visualization tools such as _gephi_ for displaying out.gexf.
+(3) Use visualization tools such as _gephi_ for displaying out.gexf.

 Requirements
 ============